patrickbwarren/qgis-survex-import/README.md

 The keys here are the return values of a call to `platform.system()`.
 At the moment this dictionary lacks an entry for MAC OS X (e.g.
-`'Darwin' : '...'`) but this will be fixed at some point (or you can fix it yourself by running `which dump3d` in a Terminal).
+`'Darwin' : '...'`) but this will be fixed at some point (or you can fix it yourself by finding the path: run `which dump3d` in a Terminal).

 ### Copying